 Bodybuilders are athletes who pursue body transformation as a professional career.
 They often strive to achieve a rapid change in their body built, composition, and appearance for professional reasons.
 Hence, many of them extensively use food supplements to enhance and hasten physical exercise results, thereby striving for desired training and physique benchmarks.

-Findings till data have observed GHS triggers the secretion of HGH or IGF-1 in humans, but it remains to be explored if it alters metabolism and promotes muscle synthesis directly at the molecular level, regulates performance outcome of exercise and muscle recovery.
+Data findings have observed GHS triggers the secretion of HGH or IGF-1 in humans.
+Still, it remains to be explored if it alters metabolism and promotes muscle synthesis directly at the molecular level, regulating the performance outcome of exercise and muscle recovery.
 Interestingly, no research has highlighted the influence of GHS on well-trained bodybuilders.
 It is also unknown how muscle group peptides are most suitable and which workout regimen they preferentially influence.
 Hence the lack of knowledge demands more extensive studies.